Prepare items to stockpile for emergencies or a disaster to avoid panic buying or hoarding at the last minute!

 This leak-proof collapsible container can be unfolded when you need it and then folded again when its contents are used.
 No hassle or carrying empty containers around.

 - Neuro-Muscular Incapacitation (NMI) - temporarily overrides an attacker's central nervous system, limiting muscular control for 30 seconds

 - LASER assisted targeting - paired with a powerful LED flashlight, targets are hard to miss

 - 15-foot safety range - gives you ample space to make a safe escape.
 Contact Stun - added insurance in close encounters

 Watch this video on how to prepare a first aid kit by Sikana English:

-Surely, you have your own list of emergency items.
+Surely, you have your own list of items to stockpile for emergencies or some more to add.
 Tell us about them in the comments section below!